 Ah, the good old days when you could wake up and decide which park you wanted to visit that day.
 EPCOT and the World Showcase by day and Disney’s Hollywood Studios and Star Wars after dinner?
-While that would have been entirely doable with a park hopper ticket pre-2020, that plan doesn’t work in 2022.
+While that would have been entirely doable with a park hopper ticket pre-2020, that plan doesn’t work in 2023.

-11. No Parades (yet) and Reduced Nighttime Spectaculars
+11. Parades and Nighttime Spectaculars are Back!

-12. Character Cavalcade 101: Disney World Changes
+12. Character Cavalcade 101

-And, as much as I loved the afternoon parade in Magic Kingdom, I didn’t love having to be there an hour beforehand to stake out a good spot and still being crowded.
-Having a pop up parade in short bursts is a lot more fun.
+And as much as I loved the afternoon parade in Magic Kingdom, I didn’t love having to be there an hour beforehand to stake out a good spot and still being crowded.
+Having a pop-up parade in short bursts is a lot more fun.

 Where to Find Magic Kingdom Character Cavalcades

 The elevated stage by the park entrance almost always has characters.
 When you’re coming into the park, turn around and look up.
 There will often be music and dancing so it’s pretty hard to miss.
-This is a fun “See ya real soon” when you’re leaving the park.
-You never know who you might see up there but we’ve spotted the Fab Five (Mickey, Minnie, Donald, Goofy and Pluto) as well as the Dapper Dans.
+This is a fun “see ya real soon” when you’re leaving the park.
+You never know who you might see up there, but we’ve spotted the Fab Five (Mickey, Minnie, Donald, Goofy and Pluto) as well as the Dapper Dans.

 The regular afternoon parade route is still in use and you’ll see character cavalcades using that route very regularly.
-We saw Tinkerbell, all of the Princesses, Mickey and Minnie, and marching bands.
-We also saw Chip and Dale on the bridge in Adventureland which is right by the parade route.
+We saw Tinkerbell, all of the princesses, Mickey and Minnie and marching bands.
+We also saw Chip and Dale on the bridge in Adventureland, which is right by the parade route.